 The cost to apply online is $105.00 U.S. (subject to change) The online application fee must be paid by credit card, no other form of payment is accepted.
 Your application will not be processed unless payment is submitted and received.

-Applications for the 2014-2015 academic year will open in the fall.
-Applications will have a submission deadline December 2, 2013 5:00 PM EST. All applications must be submitted by this date in order to be considered.
+Applications for the 2016-2017 academic year will open in September 2015.
+Applications will have a submission deadline December 1, 2015 5:00 PM EST. All applications must be submitted by this date in order to be considered.
 A completed application includes submission of the online application form, scores from the Graduate Record Examination (General Test), and official transcripts.
 Applicants whose native language is not English, and who have not received a bachelor's degree from an English language institution, must meet minimum score requirements on the Test of English as a Foreign Language (TOEFL).

 Graduate Record Examination (GRE)